vnikolaew/vnikolaew/README.md

 - 💬 Ask me about **.NET, C# and Javascript and anything tech-related**

-- 📫 For bussiness inquiries and further questions you can contact me at **vikinik01@abv.bg**
+- 📫 For business inquiries and further questions you can contact me at **vikinik01@abv.bg**

 <h3 align="left">Connect with me:</h3>
 <p align="left">